 If at all possible, the complainant should bring notice of the problem directly to the person whose actions have been found objectionable.
 It is hoped that in discussing an issue or concern directly with another person, the parties will be able to reach a mutually satisfactory resolution.
 Individuals with complaints against an employee of the College are encouraged also to consider speaking to the employee's immediate supervisor.
-(The special presidential assistant can be helpful in identifying who that person is; in the case of a faculty member, for these purposes it is considered to be the School dean.)
+(The Title IX Coordinator can be helpful in identifying who that person is; in the case of a faculty member, for these purposes it is considered to be the School Dean.)

-If such direct communication either is not acceptable to the complainant or proves unsuccessful, the complainant may bring the complaint to the special presidential assistant for diversity and multicultural education, who-normally within two working days of receiving the complaint-will notify the person being complained about, henceforth referred to as the respondent.
+If such direct communication either is not acceptable to the complainant or proves unsuccessful, the complainant may bring the complaint to the Title IX Deputy Coordinator for complaints involving students and to the Title IX Coordinator for all other complaints, who-normally within five working days of receiving the complaint-will notify the person being complained about, henceforth referred to as the respondent.

-As part of this informal process, the special presidential assistant will initiate an investigation.
-Investigations for informal procedures will consist primarily of interviewing the complainant(s) and respondent(s).
-This investigation has, as its main goal, facilitating a resolution between the involved parties with the special presidential assistant or designee serving as mediator or facilitator.
-The period for investigation should not be protracted.
-The special presidential assistant will notify both parties of their recommendations for facilitating resolution within a reasonable time, normally no more than five business days (within one semester).
+As part of this informal process, the Title IX Coordinator or the Title IX Deputy Coordinator, as applicable, or in either case their designee will meet with the complainant(s) and respondent(s) either together or separately.
+This meeting has, as its main goal, facilitating a resolution between the involved parties with the Coordinator or designee serving as mediator or facilitator.
+The period for conducting the meeting should not be protracted.
+The Title IX Coordinator (or Deputy Coordinator) or their designee will notify both parties of their recommendations for facilitating resolution within a reasonable time, normally no more than five business days.